Poultry Sector at a Glance

 Trade

 The majority of U.S. broiler exports are leg quarters and other products categorized as dark chicken meat, and Mexico is the most significant foreign market for broiler meat.
-Mexico is also the destination for the majority of U.S. turkey exports, typically as cut-up parts shipped fresh or chilled for use for further processing.
+Mexico is also the destination for most U.S. turkey exports, typically as cut-up parts shipped fresh or chilled for use for further processing.
 The largest markets for U.S. egg exports are Mexico and Canada, where shell eggs can more easily be transported; more distant markets tend to import egg products, including dry products.

 The interactive table and chart below show summary statistics for the poultry sector.
 Use the “Select a sector” menu in the upper corner to toggle between the major sector components.
 Variables can be graphed and compared in the chart.